neicnordic/neic.no/_people/morris-riedel.md

 ---
 layout: master
 include: person
-name: Matthias Book
+name: Morris Riedel
 home: <a href="https://www.hi.is/">Háskóli_Íslands</a>
 country: IS
-photo: assets/images/people/matthias-book.jpg
+# photo: ...
-email: book@hi.is
+# email: ...
-phone: +354-525-4603
 on_contract: no
 has_been_on_contract: no
 groups:
-  poco-wg:
-  ratatosk-sg:
+  coderefinery-rg:
 ---